Drone Flight Training Jason Damman Drone Flight Training Jason Damman

 How many questions does the drone certification test include?

 The FAA Part 107 Airman Knowledge Test, which must be passed by aspiring commercial drone pilots, contains sixty questions.
-The test is conducted over two hours and resembles a condensed version of a private pilot ground school.
+The test is conducted over two hours and resembles a condensed version of a private pilot ground school test.

 What qualifications are required for a commercial drone operator?

 To engage in commercial drone operations, you must obtain an FAA-issued Part 107 Certificate.
-This certification opens opportunities in the growing and profitable field of professional drone operation.
+This certification opens opportunities in the growing and profitable field of commercial drone operation.

 Careers in the Drone Industry